All Sessions

 9:00 AM - 10:00 AM PST

-It's OK to talk about burnout
+It's OK to Talk About Burnout

 Institutions everywhere are facing the consequences of employee burnout and the toll it takes on its workforce, including advancement staff.
 Finding spaces to have frank and honest conversations about burnout, however, are challenging.
 This session offers a candid, reflective, and (hopefully) humorous conversation featuring advancement colleagues discussing their personal experiences with burnout and discussing opportunities to prioritize mental, physical, and emotional well being.